 1. Arashiyama Hanatouro

-Since you’ll no doubt have the famous bamboo forest on your list anyway, sticking around for an evening illumination will be an extra bonus.
 The Arashiyama Hanatouro is an illumination event held in May and December each year and means ‘path of flowers and light’.
 Both events last only 10 days and transform the already-beautiful area into something truly special.
 Highlights include the swaying bamboo and Togetsukyo Bridge as well as Tenryu-ji and Horin-ji (note: For 2020, the bamboo forest illuminations are cancelled).
 Keep in mind that some areas are only lit on weekends so do check the schedule and map in advance.